voxpupuli/puppet-postfix/README.md

 ##### `alias_maps`

-A string defining the location of that alias map file.
+A string defining the location of the alias map file.
 Default: 'hash:/etc/aliases'.
 Example: 'hash:/etc/other_aliases'.